Health and Wellness Resources

 Drinking water availability

 All school meal periods must offer access to drinking water for students during meal times.
-Students are allowed to go to the drinking the fountain either in or near the cafeteria during meal times.
+Students are allowed to go to the drinking fountain either in or near the cafeteria during meal times.

 Carrollton City Schools aims to teach, encourage, and support healthy eating by students.
 School should provide nutrition education and engage in nutrition promotion that: